ptbsare/mcp-proxy-server/README.md

 This server acts as a central hub for Model Context Protocol (MCP) resource servers.
 It can:

-- Connect to and manage multiple backend MCP servers (both Stdio and SSE types).
+- Connect to and manage multiple backend MCP servers (Stdio, SSE, and Streamable HTTP types).
-- Expose their combined capabilities (tools, resources) through a single, unified SSE interface **or** act as a single Stdio-based MCP server itself.
+- Expose their combined capabilities (tools, resources) through a single, unified SSE interface, a Streamable HTTP interface, **or** act as a single Stdio-based MCP server itself.
 - Handle routing of requests to the appropriate backend servers.
 - Aggregate responses if needed (though primarily acts as a proxy).
 - Support multiple simultaneous SSE client connections with optional API key authentication.